Strawberry season is here! I’m telling you, it will be hard to resist the smell of this beautiful Fresh Strawberry Bread in your oven.

 Notes

 - Use bright red and firm strawberries for best results.
 Strawberries tend to soften and turn a bit pale when exposed to heat, so the more vibrant and firmer they are, the better.
-After dicing, pat them dry thoroughly to remove any excess moisture.

 - Storage: Store at room temperature in a sealed container for up to 5 days.